sergoh/devlo-blog/content/serverless/create-sqs-queue-guide.md

 ## Connecting to SQS from your Lambda

 IAM access to SQS is automatically granted to your Lambda Function with the `events` block.
-You can use the following serverless.yml to grant your lamdba function access to SQS:
+You can use the following `serverless.yml` to connect your SQS queue to your Lambda Function:

 ```yml
 functions: